PlayStation VR2

 Our take

-The PlayStation VR2 scores 75/100 and has the best VR display technology at this price point โ dual 2K OLED HDR panels that make Quest headsets look soft by comparison.
+The PlayStation VR2 scores 75/100 and has the best VR display technology at this price point โ dual 2K OLED HDR panels with 110-degree FOV that make standalone Quest headsets look noticeably softer and less vibrant by comparison.

-The critical limitation: you need a PS5 ($499 separately).
-No standalone mode.
-No mixed reality.
-Smaller game library than Quest.
-That compatibility score of 40/100 reflects the locked-in nature โ PS5 or nothing.
+The critical limitation that shapes everything: you need a PlayStation 5 console ($499 separately).
+No standalone mode, no mixed reality passthrough for productivity, and a notably smaller game library than Meta Quest.
+That compatibility score of 40/100 reflects the completely locked-in nature โ PS5 console required, no alternatives, no exceptions.
+A PC adapter exists but adds cost and complexity.

-At $399, it's been as low as $299 and the original MSRP was $549.99.
-"Fair price" at $399, but $299 deals happen during sales.
-The price has dropped dramatically since launch โ Sony is clearly trying to move units.
+At $399, it's been as low as $299 during promotional events, and the original MSRP was $549.99.
+"Fair price" at $399, but sub-$300 deals do appear during major sales.
+The price has dropped dramatically since launch โ Sony is clearly pushing to build the user base aggressively.

-Bottom line: Buy at $299-349 if you own a PS5 and want the best VR gaming experience available โ skip if you don't own Sony's console.
+Bottom line: Buy at $299-349 if you own a PS5 and want the best VR gaming experience available at any price โ skip entirely if you don't own Sony's console.

 Pros & cons